UVADS/git-basics/01-creating-repositories.md

+---
+layout: default
+title: Repositories
+nav_order: 3
+description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+permalink: /
+---

 # Creating and Managing Git Repositories

 Creating a new repository is often confusing to new users of Git and GitHub.
 Here is a simple explanation of the two options, with complete instructions on how to work with each.